pyiron/pyiron_workflow/docs/README.md

 - Iterating over data with for-loops

 For more advanced topics, like cyclic graphs, check the `deepdive.ipynb` notebook, explore the docstrings, or look at the

+## Structure

+This section is targeted at readers who want to contribute to the core platform of `pyiron_workflow`, or power-users who have hit a behaviour or edge case they want to understand more deeply and need some hints where to look.

+The core classes responsible for structuring workflows as a graph are `pyiron_workflow.channels.Channel` and `pyiron_workflow.node.Node` which form the edges and (unsurprisingly) nodes of the computational graph.
+Each node holds multiple channels which specify how it interfaces with other nodes.

+As far as possible, the different tasks and roles of a node have been decomposed, such that `pyiron_workflow.node.Node` (and to a lesser extent `pyiron_workflow.channels.Channel`) inherits individual pieces of behaviour from simpler, specialized classes.
+All of these classes that are upstream of nodes (and channels) are stored in the `pyiron_workflow.mixin` sub-module.
+They range from extremely simple mix-ins like `pyiron_workflow.has_interface_mixins.has_label`, which does nothing more than guarantee that child classes have `label: str` and `full_label: str` attributes, to complex mix-ins like `pyiron_workflow.run.Runnable`, which provides the capability for children to use the `run()` method, along with specifying what else needs to be implemented for this to be possible and provided other associated tools and methods.
+Each of these mix-in modules has a rationale for its existence -- it's "why" -- as the module-level docstring, and provides insight into the promises the mix-in makes as class-level docstrings.
+The node class brings together these individual capabilities and controls their interactions, but to understand each inherited power on its own, review these modules.

+Everything(*) _downstream_ in the inheritance tree from nodes is in the `pyiron_workflow.nodes` sub-module.
+Where `pyiron_workflow.mixin` defines the core capabilities of `pyiron_workflow.nodes.Node`, `pyiron_workflow.nodes` provides specialization and diversification of roles.
+A key player is `pyiron_workflow.nodes.static_io.StaticNode`, which holds tools facilitating and ensuring that node IO is specified at the _class_ level -- a critical capability if we start thinking about assessing node interoperability and guided workflow design, where we don't want to need to first instantiate nodes to find out whether they'll work!
+It also holds familiar user facing nodes like `pyiron_workflow.nodes.function.Function`, which makes sure each run of the node executes a particular python function, and `pyiron_workflow.nodes.macro.Macro` which inherits from the more generic `pyiron_workflow.nodes.composite.Composite` and holds its own sub-graph and executes _that_ when you run the node.
+Other than `pyiron_workflow.nodes.multiple_dispatch`, which holds some helpers for making sure we can make both calls like `@as_function_node` _and_ `@as_function_node()`, the submodules here all define different node classes somewhere on the spectrum between abstract mix-in or base classes down to the user-facing, extremely specific `pyiron_workflow.nodes.standard` library of nodes to be included in user workflows!

+(*) Ok, not quite _everything_ downstream from `pyiron_workflow.node.Node` is in `pyiron_workflow.nodes`.
+There is also `pyiron_workflow.workflow.Workflow` -- the main entry point for users.
+Unlike literally every other node, workflow objects have dynamic and variable IO and _cannot_ be inserted as part of any other workflow (i.e. they must be a parent-most object in their workflow graph).
+Otherwise, they inherit from `pyiron_workflow.nodes.composite.Composite` just like macros, and behave in a similar way.
+In principle the classes should be refactored so that nodes and workflows both inherit from shared capability, but that workflows are themselves not directly nodes -- i.e. pull the `pyiron_workflow.nodes.static_io.StaticNode` behaviour right up into `pyiron_workflow.node.Node`, and spin off some ur-ancestor for `pyiron_workflow.node.Node` and `pyiron_workflow.workflow.Workflow`.
+There is an open issue to this effect: https://github.com/pyiron/pyiron_workflow/issues/360.

+Just like nodes, there are more-specific children for `pyiron_workflow.channels.Channel`.
+In general, they can be divided along two sets of axes: input/output and data/signal.
+The input/output division is clear, and is just to ensure that no connections are made between, e.g., two input nodes.
+Where we _do_ need to pass data from input-to-input, for instance from the outer IO layer of a "walled garden" macro down to its child nodes (cf. the user documentation for more details), we exploit the `pyiron_workflow.channels.DataChannel.value_receiver: pyiron_workflow.channel.DataChannel | None` attribute to keep two like-typed channels synchronized.
+For `pyiron_workflow.channels.SignalChannel`, there is no equivalent -- these control execution flow and it is nonsensical to have a connection between two inputs or two outputs.
+In fact, most of the time you won't think about signal channels at all; for directed acyclic graphs (DAGs), appropriate execution flow can be automatically determined from the structure of the data channel connections and signals channel connections are fully automated.
+Direct management of signal channels only comes up for cyclic graphs or conditional execution patterns (cf. `pyiron_workflow.nodes.standard.If`).

+The `pyiron_workflow.executors` sub-module holds objects to the `pyiron_workflow.node.Node.executor: concurrent.futures.Executor` attribute, and the remaining top-level modules are quite independent and can each be explored on its own.
+Some are simple things we put onto nodes, like `pyiron_workflow.io` which are just containers for holding channels, or things that take a node and do something with it, like `pyiron_workflow.draw`.

+Stuff that didn't fit in the narrative flow but is interesting anyhow:
+- Nodes (except for workflows) are required to have a static _interface_, but what they do internally is free to change!
+A simple example is to think of a function node, which might return `True` under some input conditions, or `False` under others.
+A more complex example that is worth examining is the `pyiron_workflow.nodes.for_loop.For` node.
+It is composite and executes its subgraph, but at each run it internally modifies its children in order to accommodate for the length of input it is given!
+This is bold, but perfectly permissible since the IO channels for the for-node stay the same throughout.
+- The main user-interface for `pyiron_workflow` is `pyiron_workflow.Workflow`, but there are other tools available in `pyiron_workflow.__init__` that specify the full API and may be useful to power-users and node developers; changes that don't impact the interface or behaviour of the publicly available tools there are free from the constraints of semantic versioning, but if a change touches anything listed there we should aim for backwards compatibility.